 Dogs love an inland boating life with lots of mainly safe opportunities to explore the canal-side, including with their owners.
 Labradors and some other breeds also appreciate the permanent opportunity to leap in and swim.
-The water – especially in locks (ecluses) – does represent an obvious hazard and dogs should always be completely under control in locks, tied-up safely or ‘down below’ and possibly with their life-jackets on.
+The water – especially in locks (ecluses) – does represent an obvious hazard and dogs should always be completely under control in locks, tied-up safely or kept down below and possibly with their life-jackets on.

 The UK ‘PETS’ (Pet Passport) Scheme